Otoscopic Examinations- Onsite Medical Service

 • Perforated Tympanic membrane: A hole in the eardrum or ruptured eardrum.

+Clearly identifying these pathologies will recognize valuable information before any further diagnostic tests can be performed.
 If you have more questions regarding Otoscopic examination or what happens after an abnormal hearing test, please don’t hesitate to contact us and we will be happy to address any concerns.

-According to OSHA.gov, a STS (Standard Threshold Shift) is the following:
+According to OSHA.gov, a STS (Standard Threshold Shift) is the following: “What is a Standard Threshold Shift?

-“What is a Standard Threshold Shift?
 A Standard Threshold Shift, or STS, is defined in the occupational noise exposure standard at 29 CFR 1910.95(g)(10)(i) as a change in hearing threshold, relative to the baseline audiogram for that employee, of an average of 10 decibels (dB) or more at 2000, 3000, and 4000 hertz (Hz) in one or both ears.”